About PEG Membership

 Some of the benefits of membership are:

-- Regular email communications informing members of future events and activities as well as job opportunities.
+- Email: Regular email communications informing members of future events and activities as well as job opportunities.
+Click here for more on our e-guides.

-- Participation in an electronic discussion group, which is a useful resource for requesting advice, discussing problems and sharing information invaluable to copy editors, proofreaders and related practitioners.
+- Chat group: Participation in an electronic discussion group, which is a useful resource for requesting advice, discussing problems and sharing information invaluable to copy editors, proofreaders and related practitioners.
+Ian Webling treats us with Friday Funnies!

-- Many networking opportunities are possible among members.
+- Networking: Many networking opportunities are possible among members.

-- Confirmation of your professional status to potential clients as someone who is in touch with others in the profession and with trends and is serious about their profession.
+- Status: Confirmation of your professional status to potential clients as someone who is in touch with others in the profession and with trends and is serious about their profession.
+When you have been a member of PEG for a minimum of one year, you can apply for a standard PEG email signature.

 - Free access to the Oxford University Press Dictionaries website.